As regular as clockwork with the best gastrointestinal cat food from Untamed

 Cats are obligate carnivores, evolved to process small but frequently consumed amounts of:

 - Animal fat

 Protein consists of amino acids used by your feline to synthesise the building blocks for the maintenance of:

 - Skin and coat

-Cats can get the amino acids from vegetable protein sources, but they need to eat large amounts to cover their needs.
+Cats can get some amino acids from vegetable protein sources, but it wouldn’t be enough to cover their nutritional needs.
 You should remember that cats living in the wild eat up to 20 times a day, with each meal consisting of a small animal or bird.

 Domestic cats are often given one or two large meals each day, and their bodies aren’t designed to cope with such a massive intake of nutrients in one go.

 Smaller and more frequent portions of good-quality animal protein are the best way to ensure your cat’s digestive system stays healthy.